// Add the new slick-theme.css if you want the default styling

 •Only heat and cool the rooms you are using and close all other doors.

-ii.
-In summer set the temperature at 24-26 deg
+• In summer, set the temperature at 24-26 degrees.

-•Got a split system air conditioner?
+• Got a split system air conditioner?
 You might also have an efficient electrical heater.
 Look for the ‘sun’ ☀️ icon on your remote or check the manual for instructions.
 Most manuals can now be found online too.

-•Have ceiling fans?
+• Have ceiling fans?
 Always use these before the air conditioner.
-In winter check if it has a reverse function and use it with your heater as the fan will help circulate the hot air more evenly.
+In winter, check if it has a reverse function and use it with your heater as the fan will help circulate the hot air more evenly.

-•Have floorboards or tiles?
+• Have floorboards or tiles?
 Pick up some second-hand rugs at your local op shop or online marketplace – the thicker the better!

-With your landlord’s permission and or help there are other things you can do like having insulation installed in your roof, or DIY sealing of gaps around windows and doors.
+With your landlord’s permission and/or help there are other things you can do like having insulation installed in your roof, or DIY sealing of gaps around windows and doors.
 Why not start the conversation now, and work together on what could be done.

 2- Stop the air leaks